 Want to compare Medicare Advantage plans to find the best options in Louisiana?
 You're one little step away.
 You'll need to go to your Parish page to see the plans that apply to you.
 Medicare Advantage plan options vary by area.
 Here's why.

-Unlike prescription drug plans (Medicare Part D), which are the same statewide, Medicare Advantage plan availability and options vary by area.
+Unlike Medicare Part D prescription drug plans, which are a statewide option, Medicare Advantage Plans vary by county.
 The reason for this is simple.
-Not all areas have the same healthcare providers, so localized plans are better.
+Not all areas have the same healthcare resources, or needs, so county-by-county plans work better.
 Click on your Parish to get started.

 - Call a plan directly.
 If you know the plan you want, this way is quick and easy.